Anthropologist & Archeologist

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of anthropologists and archeologists is projected to grow 5 percent from 2019 to 2029, faster than the average for all occupations.
+Overall employment of anthropologists and archeologists is projected to grow 6 percent from 2021 to 2031 according to the U.S. Bureau of Labor Statistics.
+This is about as fast as the average growth rate for all occupations.

 Corporations will continue to use anthropological research to gain a better understanding of consumer demand within specific cultures or social groups.
 Anthropologists also will be needed to analyze markets, allowing businesses to serve their clients better or to target new customers or demographic groups.